tychoBlender/jekyll-now/_posts/2018-02-01-Beacon-Tower.md

 ### Beacon Tower, Light the way.

 <p class="first">Newly announced workspace reshaping the Oakland skyline with its ~850,000 square feet tower in the heart of booming Uptown Oakland.
-Custom Single Page Registration Site to introduce a the Beacon Tower brand and allow volunteers to register for future information.</p>
+Custom Single Page Registration Site to introduce a the Beacon Tower brand and invite those interested to register for future information.</p>

 * WordPress Theme Contributor